You are here

 Printer-friendly version

-Congress has enacted securities laws designed to protect the integrity of financial markets.
+Congress enacted the securities laws to protect the integrity of financial markets.
 The plaintiff claims to have suffered a loss caused by the defendant’s violation of certain of these laws.

 There are terms concerning securities laws that have a specific legal meaning.
 The following definitions apply throughout these instructions, unless noted otherwise.